March 28, 2019

 “The reality is that the approach many organizations follow, though inspired by the Agile Manifesto, is constrained by both organizational culture and intuitive governance.
 The result is Agile adoption that is both challenging for the Agile team and that fails to realize Agile’s business benefits, such as faster time-to-market, increased business value, and improved flexibility and responsiveness.”

 – Forrester Research

-These findings are consistent with the previously mentioned Collabnet Annual State of Agile report.
-The 2018 report mentions culture, resistance to change, and inadequate management support as the three top challenges experienced with adopting Agile.
+These findings are consistent with the previously mentioned Digital.ai Annual State of Agile report.
+The 2020 report mentions culture, resistance to change, and inadequate management support as the top challenges experienced with adopting Agile.

-Does this agile alchemy work?
+Another key reason that those projects that mix waterfall and agile don’t work relates to culture.
+Most people that are mixing those approaches are focused only on process and documentation.
+But agile is really more focused on mindset and culture.
 It seems obvious to me that without adopting the agile culture, mindset and ways of working, people aren’t going to get those agile benefits.